opensafely-core/job-server/DEVELOPERS.md

 - **Making a field non-nullable**
    - PR 1: migration to populate any current null values and code updates to ensure the field is always set.
-   - PR 2: migration and code changes to update field defintion `null=false`.
+   - PR 2: migration and code changes to update field definition `null=false`.

 - **Renaming a model or field**
    - PR 1: add the new model or field and replicate data.